SirVeggie/otm-harjoitustyo/Documentation/Test document.md

 ## Problems

-If the game does not have access to the predetermined file paths, then it will most likely not work.
+If the game does not have access to the predetermined file paths, then it will most likely not work properly or at all.